Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: The Model

 \section{The Model}

-We propose a two component dark matter model where the dark sector is composed of a complex scalar ($S$) and a Dirac fermion ($\psi$), both of which are singlets under the Standard Model gauge group ${\rm SU}(2)_{\rm L}\times {\rm U}(1)_{\rm Y}$.
+We propose a two component dark matter model where the dark sector is composed of a complex scalar ($S$) and a Dirac fermion ($\psi$), both of which are singlets under the Standard Model gauge group ${\rm SU(3)_{c}}\times{\rm SU}(2)_{\rm L} \times {\rm U}(1)_{\rm Y}$.
 Thus, in the scalar sector of the model we have the usual Higgs doublet $\Phi$ and two complex SM gauge singlets $S$, $\Phi_s$.
 Note that the present model is an extension of the Standard Model of particle physics in all three sectors namely, gauge, fermionic as well as scalar sector.
 The gauge symmetry group of the SM is enhanced by an additional local $\rm{U}(1)_{X}$ symmetry under which all particles except the SM particles (including the Higgs doublet $\Phi$) transform nontrivially.
-Out of the three complex scalars ($\Phi$, $\Phi_s$, $S$) present in this model only two, namely $\Phi$ and $\Phi_s$ acquire VEVs.
+Among the three complex scalars ($\Phi$, $\Phi_s$, $S$) present in this model only two, namely $\Phi$ and $\Phi_s$ acquire VEVs.
 Consequently, the local gauge symmetry ${\rm SU}(2)_{\rm L} \times {\rm U}(1)_{\rm Y}\times {\rm U}(1)_{\rm X}$ is spontaneously broken which gives rise to one extra massive neutral gauge boson ${\rm Z^{\prime}}$ in addition to four SM gauge bosons namely ${\rm W}^{\pm},\,\,{\rm Z}, \,\, A$.
-The assigned gauge charges and VEVs of all the fields are given below in a tabular form,
+After the spontaneous breaking of local ${\rm SU}(2)_{\rm L} \times {\rm U}(1)_{\rm Y}\times {\rm U}(1)_{\rm X}$ symmetry the Lagrangian of this model is left with a residual U(1)$_{\rm em}\times \mathbb{Z}_{2}$ symmetry under which only the dark sector particle $S$ and $\psi$ are odd.
+Now if we consider a renormalisable Lagrangian (terms upto mass dimension four), the field $\psi$ becomes automatically stable as it is the only fermionic field which transforms nontrivially under U(1)$_{\rm X}$.
+However, by choosing proper U(1)$_{\rm X}$ charges ($Q_{\rm X}$) among the dark sector particles ($\psi$, $S$) and $\Phi_s$, $\psi$ can be made stable for the terms whose mass dimension exceed four.
+This requires $Q_{\rm X}(\psi) \neq Q_{\rm X}(S)$ such that the stability violating terms of $\psi$ (decay terms) arising from the higher dimensional effective operators (suppressed by some high energy scale $\Lambda$) are either totally forbidden from symmetry argument or suppressed by higher powers of $\Lambda$.
+The assigned gauge charges and VEVs of all the fields present in this model are given below in a tabular form (see Table \ref{tab1}).
+Moreover, the other dark sector particle $S$ becomes stable by application of the residual $\mathbb{Z}_2$ symmetry.

 The Lagrangian of the present model is then given by,